ethereum-optimism/pm/src/audits.md

 ## Summary

 - [ ]  1.
 The need for audits is determined during the FMAs in the Design Phase of the SDLC.
 - [ ]  2.
-During the [Design Review](./sdlc.md#step-1-design-review-if-applicable), [start an Audit Readiness Review document](./audit-readiness-template.md), which will be continuously updated.
+During the [Design Review](./sdlc.md#step-1-design-review-if-applicable), [start an Security Readiness Review document](./security-readiness-template.md), which will be continuously updated.
 - [ ]  3.
 Once the design is reviewed, [use PgM’s help to engage an auditor](#audit-procurement) and obtain a price estimate.
 - [ ]  4.
 In parallel with the implementation, forward the Audit Readiness Review and price estimate to Karl for approval.
 - [ ]  5.
 Once approved, use PgM’s help to complete the operational aspects of the audit.
 This process can be executed in parallel with all the remaining steps.